yanfeit/PerlinNoise/README.md

 3D noise, cpp time consuming:  0.1645211935043335
 ```

 Let me remind that there is no single for loop in Pvigier's numpy code.
 Numpy's vectorized features are fully taken advantaged of.
-Needlessly to say, C code can do this more than 10 times faster than numpy!
+Needlessly to say, C code still can do this more than 10 times faster than numpy!

 ## Images